 Shoe manufacturing was one of the city’s fundamental industries.
 Today different manufacturers include producing plastic laminates, electrical components, and automotive products.

 Air Ambulance 1 provides the following services:

-Do you need to assist an elderly with flying?
+Do you need to assist the elderly with flying?
 Let us help.
 We can send a uniformed nurse or paramedic to escort them before, during, and after the flight.
-Call us for more information about Medical Escort on Commercial flight.
+Call us for more information about Medical Escort on a Commercial flight.

 We use aircrafts such as the popular ones, Learjet 35, Learjet 55, and Learjet 60.
 These aircraft have a range of 2,500 miles non-stop and carry up to two patients as well as two family members.
 In need of a larger aircraft?
 A Gulfstream V and Gulfstream IV are available 24/7.

 It is comprised of a 233-bed acute care facility, a primary care provider network, urgent care and emergency department, behavioral and mental health services

 The Central Maine Medical Center is a hospital located at 300 Main Street in the city of Lewiston, Maine.
 It serves most of Androscoggin County, including Lewiston and Auburn, Maine.

 Eastport, Hallowell, Calais, Gardiner, Belfast, Rockland, Old Town, Ellsworth, Caribou, Bath, Brewer, Presque Isle, Waterville, Westbrook, Augusta, Saco, and Sanford.

 The Auburn Municipal Airport is a city-owned public-use airport located 2 nautical miles north of downtown Auburn, in King County, Washington.
 The airport is referred to as Dick Scobee Field, after Francis "Dick" Scobee, an Auburn and Washington native who was the commander astronaut for the Space Shuttle Challenger.